hipe/tmx/lib/skylab/test-support/doc/issues/015-the-doc-test-narrative.md

 we jump through hoops to allow the system to go through all of its motions without a path just so that the template options can display without there needing to be a valid input stream.

+## notes on issues

+### :[#034] rearchitect ..

+the way we have implemented "parameter functions" is "good" in its isomorpic nature but problematic in its broader context. no single one of these is specific to the "recursive" action. what *is* specific to it is the tag-like syntax. but the functions themselves would be better suited to live near the "generate" action..